 PG Sports & Learning Complex

 The Gymnastics Center at the PG Sports and Learning Complex is a Mecca of bouncy fun.
 Whether your child is a Mary Lou Retton in the making or just a kid who likes to jump, climb, tumble, and swing, this place has it covered.
 Soft mats, balance beams, trampolines, a rope swing and foam pit, and soft climbing apparatus will tire out even the most energized kids.
 Staff is on hand to help use equipment, but parents are expected to supervise.
-Walkers through age 12 are welcome to join open play sessions that take place on Tuesdays and Wednesdays from 11:30am – 12:30pm, Fridays from 4:30pm – 5:30pm, and Saturdays from 1:30 – 2:30.
+Walkers through age 12 are welcome to join open play sessions that take place on Tuesdays from 11:30am – 12:30pm.
 Cost is $7/child.
 Gymnastics classes are also offered — find more info on the website.
 (Note: Hours might vary depending on the season, especially in summer.
 Be sure to call ahead to confirm Open Gym is on.)

 My Gym has over 10 locations in the DC-metro area.
 Like other children’s play gyms, they offer all the requisite equipment for some good tumbling and energy-burning play.
 Classes and programs are available for kids up to 12 years old, but their Free Play sessions would probably best be enjoyed by the younger set.
 Free Play is offered by age at different times depending on the location, so find a My Gym near you to check the schedule.